tamino-martinius/meteor-smart-form/README.md

 1. If there is something you can change or fix about the form's schema that will cause the `quickForm` to render correctly, change it.
-If the form is for a collection, you can also try using a different schema (a subset, perhaps with stricter rules) to render the form by supplying the `schema` attribute in addition to the `collection`.
+If the form is for a model, you can also try using a different schema (a subset, perhaps with stricter rules) to render the form by supplying the `schema` attribute in addition to the `model`.
 2. If many of your forms need the same change, try writing and using a custom template for those forms if possible.
 3. Switch to using an `autoForm` with `afQuickField`s.
 You can then set